Swollen Glands

 After they’re done packing she goes to sit in the atrium.
 Leaving without saying goodbye would be worse, somehow.
 Like refusing to face her mistakes.
 And she owes that much, doesn’t she?

-This time of year the dorms are pretty quite.
+This time of year the dorms are pretty quiet.
 Not many people stay in them past Sun’s-death-waiting, in those long dreary weeks when the whole world seems to hold its breath, eager for the solstice’s bonfires and revelry.
 Just the ones who don’t have a choice, and the ones who need a bit more space to figure things out.

 The bench isn’t comfortable.
 She’s lost weight; isn’t as padded as she used to be.
 Something she’ll fix, with time, but …